The Thomas Pages homepage

 By virtue of which their spiritual fellowship in Him constitutes the divine authority on earth relative to humanity's salvation (Matt.18:18).
 There is no greater role!

-However, in no way can this be construed as simply referring to the visible fellowship or organization of the believers, in any congregation or denomination.
-It is the new spiritual identity given them through being personally –
+However, in no way can this authority or presence of the kingdom ever be construed as simply referring to the visible fellowship or organization of the believers, in any congregation or denomination.
+It lies only in the new spiritual identity given them through being personally –

 “in Him”